noaione/yuusha-shoukan-ln/sources/v08/chapter5.md

 [A-Ahaha...
 No, all that happened were just coincidences.]

-Thereupon,, Lunamaria stopped walking again, deeply sighing.
+Thereupon, Lunamaria stopped walking again, deeply sighing.

 [...Haahhh...
 If it was others who had said it, I would have just ignored it.]